cair/convolutional-tsetlin-machine-tutorial/README.md

   <img width="60%" src="https://github.com/olegranmo/blob/blob/master/Convolution_Example.png">
 </p>
 <p>
-Each clause is then evaluated on each patch, and the outcome for each patch is ORed to produce the output of the convolution.
+Each conjunctive clause is then evaluated on each patch.
+For each clause, the outcome for each patch is ORed to produce the output of the clause.
 The figure shows this procedure for one of the clauses in our 2D Noisy XOR example.
 </p>

+#### Summation and Thresholding Step
 <p>
 The above clause is highlighted in the figure below, together with the seven other conjunctive clauses of our example configuration:
 </p>